Barbara Bel Geddes: Life after Dallas

-Bel Geddes retired from acting in 1990 and settled in her homes in Northeast Harbor, Maine, and Putnam Valley, New York, where she continued to work as a fine artist.
+Bel Geddes retired from acting in 1990 and settled in her homes in Northeast Harbor, Maine, and Putnam Valley, New York, where she continued to work as an artist.
 She was the author of two children's books, I Like to Be Me and So Do I, as well as the creator of a popular line of greeting cards.
 Looking back on her career, Bel Geddes told People: "They're always making me play well-bred ladies.
 I'm not very well bred, and I'm not much of a lady."

-Death

-Bel Geddes died of lung cancer on August 8, 2005, at her estate in Northeast Harbor, Maine, at the age of 82.
-Her ashes were scattered from a simple wooden boat into the harbor waters bordering her estate.
+Bel Geddes died on August 8, 2005, at her estate in Northeast Harbor, Maine, at the age of 82 and her ashes were scattered from a simple wooden boat into the harbor waters bordering her estate.